ngless-toolkit/ngless/docs/contents/install.md

 ## With Nix

-If you use [nix](http://nixos.org), you easily build and install ngless using
+If you use [nix](http://nixos.org), you can easily build and install ngless using it (these scripts also install all necessary dependencies):
-it:

     nix-env -i -f https://github.com/luispedro/ngless-nix/archive/master.tar.gz